kalekem/ExercisesInC/reflections/reflection1.md

 **2. Links to Head First C exercises**

-I read chapters   1-4 HFC but only worked on exercises from chapter 1 and 2.
+I read chapters 1-4 of HFC but only worked on exercises from chapter 1 and 2.

 Links to HFC solutions: